top of page

 Play Therapy

 Play is the natural expression of a child.
-Through therapeutic play, children are enabled to understand and express their emotions in a healthy way.
-We offer therapeutic play for children from ages 4 to 13.
+Through play therapy, children are enabled to understand and express their emotions in a healthy way.
+We offer play therapy for children from ages 4 to 13.

-There are many scenarios where a child might benefit from therapeutic play.
+There are many scenarios where a child might benefit from play therapy.
 We've shared the most common contexts below, but please feel free to get in touch with us if your child's circumstances are different.

 Play Therapy After a